Kaznolan/Hack1_Online_Retail/README.md

 ## Business Requirements
-* The Business requirements are to identify the following Average value of invoice per customer per country
+* The Business requirements are to identify the following Exclude non product items
+Product quanties between 1 and 6000
+Highest unit price 700
-Most popular product per country
+Indentify most popular product and show seasonality
-Average number of product per invoice as a whole
-     Max, mean, median, min
-Maximum value of invoice per country
-Count of invoices per customer per country
-     Max, mean, median, min
-Seasonality of products

 ## Hypothesis and how to validate?
-* Jam making most popular in UK    -  This will be identifies by analysing the distribution of jam making products by country Union jack products most popular in the UK -  This will be identified by analysing the distribution of union jack products bycountry
+* Jam making most popular in UK    -  This will be identifies by analysing the distribution of jam making products by country.
+Only UK orders were analysed the volumes of non UK order were too low to be considered.
+91 % of order were from the UK.

-Most order have  more than 1 or 2 products
-Most customer have placed single orders
+Union jack products most popular in the UK -  This will be identified by analysing the distribution of union jack products bycountry - This was proved true.

+Homeware was the most popular product

 ## Project Plan
+* CLean data
+* Create visualisations
-*
+* Test visualisations
+* Crate interactive visualisations ( I couldn't get this to work)

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations

 ## Analysis techniques used
+* I looked at geographical analysis of the data an found it was not suitable
-* I created product groups to help categorise the products?
+* I created product groups to help categorise the products
 * I used chat GPT to help categorise the products to save time
+* showed product groups over time based graphs to identify seasonality

 ## Ethical considerations
 * There is no customer detail that can be traced to an individual.
 Customer ID is used but

-## Dashboard Design

 ## Unfixed Bugs